JC-Guerra/first-repo/README.md

 # Example Repository
-This is a sample repo, hello world!
+This is a sample repo, hello second world!

-.md = Markdown file
+This is a second change